lukeolson13/capstone/README.md

    - Considering the bias the algorithm may create by segmenting customers by specific demographics, such as race
    - Further tuning of the lag column algorithm
    - Impute the public data to fill some of the nans or look for more different sources that don't result in missing values
-   - Further model tuning: Multilayer Perceptron wasn't chosen because neural nets are the talk of the town, but because it performed the  best.
+   - Further model tuning: Multilayer Perceptron wasn't chosen because neural networks are the talk of the town, but because it performed the  best.
 The hyperparameters used were determined by the GridSearchCV, so there is probably room for improvement by further tuning the grid search or looking at this from a model architecture standpoint (ie there should be X hidden layers of size Y because...)